c4software/pi-rtmp-streaming/README.md

-# Live Youtube Streaming with the Raspberry Pi Zero W
+# Live Youtube (or other RTMP server) Streaming with the Raspberry Pi Zero W

 ## Install Docker